The importance and usage of music in post-production

 The importance of music and editing is illustrated in the fact that the very same film critic considered Once Upon a Time in America as the worst movie of the year after watching the studio-released version in 1984, just to eight years later, after watching Sergio Leone’s cut, consider it to be the best film of the decade.

-Thanks to the advancement of times, whether you are looking for award-winning music or masterful sound effects, you will surely find what you need in the Epidemic Sound library!
+Thanks to the advancement of times, whether you are looking for award-winning music or masterful sound effects, you will surely find what you need in the Epidemic Sound catalog!

 Brought up among a family of artists, Nuno graduated from the European Film College in Denmark, and worked in countries such as Brazil, Switzerland, and the United States.
 His films have been shown in more than 200 film festivals from around the globe and he has served as a film festival jury member and film studies lecturer on several occasions.